LYSmileLion/apisix/docs/en/latest/getting-started.md

 -->

 :::note Note
-Creating an Upstream service is not mandatory as we can use a [Plugin](./architecture-design/plugin.md) to intercept the request and then respond directly.
+Creating an Upstream service is not actually necessary, as we can use [Plugin](./architecture-design/plugin.md) to intercept the request and then respond directly.
 However, for the purposes of this guide, we assume that at least one Upstream service needs to be set up.
 :::

-### Binding the Route to the Upstream
+### Bind the Route to the Upstream

-We can now bind a Route to the Upstream service we just created.
+We've just created an Upstream service (referencing our backend service), now let's bind a Route for it!

 ```bash
 curl "http://127.0.0.1:9080/apisix/admin/routes/1" -H "X-API-KEY: edd1c9f034335f136f87ad84b625c8f1" -X PUT -d '